AyersAuthentic/dva_data_viz/README.md

 - Create the Conda environment from the environment.yml file with `conda env create --name envname --file=environment.yml`
 - Activate this environment with `conda activate envname`

+### Jupyter Notebook Requirements
+- Install Conda or another Jupyter-enabled environment, using *ML Modeling Requirements* above.
+- Open any of the *.ipynb* files.
+- Execute Notebook code.
+For any additional libraries, if using a Conda environment, use the cmdline to execute `pip install [package name]`.
+Otherwise, ensure your Python environment has the necessary libraries installed.

 ## Run Local Demo

 - Scatter Mapbox Application